pramodkondur/NHL-Betting-Predictor-AWS-Flask-Docker-CI-CD/README.md

 The volatility of the NHL, influenced by a variety of in-game and external factors, makes traditional predictions challenging.
 Machine learning can help bettors navigate this complexity by analyzing historical data and identifying patterns that humans might overlook.
 By leveraging advanced analytics, bettors can improve their chances of making more informed and profitable wagers.

 ---
-### Background: What Is Sentiment Analysis and What Can It Be Used For ?
-The advent of e-commerce has generated an enormous volume of user-generated content in the form of reviews.
-Sentiment analysis, a branch of natural language processing (NLP), enables businesses to gauge customer sentiment from these reviews.

----
 # The Process
   ### 1. Data Acquisition
 ### Money Puck - Dataset [Link](https://moneypuck.com/data.htm)